Understanding Internal Representations of Recommendation Models with Sparse Autoencoders: Experimental Setup

 \subsection{Baseline}

 RecSAE is a model-level interpretation framework that is not restricted to specific architectures.
-As shown in Table~\ref{table:related_work}, the only comparable generalized model-level baseline is ECF~\cite{ClusteringDu2023}, a clustering-based method that extracts taste clusters from interactions and item tags.
-To further strengthen our comparison, we include the distillation method DistillEmb~\cite{DistillationZhang2020} as an additional baseline, though it is limited to jointly trained models.
-We also probe internal activations of base models for interpretation comparisons in Table~\ref{tab:sae_training}.
-These 3 baselines allow us to evaluate RecSAE’s effectiveness in performance and interpretability across diverse methods.
+To the best of our knowledge, no existing work is applicable to interpreting general, graph-based, and sequential recommendation models in a unified manner.
+Therefore, for comparison purposes, we probe the internal representations of base models for interpretation comparisons in Table~\ref{table:similarity_summary} and \ref{table:interpretation}.
+These baselines allow us to evaluate RecSAE’s effectiveness in performance and interpretability across diverse methods.